-South Gosforth First School is set in the heart of a wonderful community of parents/ carers, extended families and of course a group of people not directly connected with the school as parents, but as interested parties.
+South Gosforth First School is set in the heart of a wonderful community of parents/ carers, extended families and a wider network of interested and supportive parties.
 It is a school with a good reputation based on years of hard work.
 Families and school staff have invested significant energy and time to establish and develop strong, trusting relationships and positive communication that supports teaching and learning and this is evident in all we do each and every day.

 South Gosforth First School has traditionally been a smaller than average school, but in September 2019 the school completed its expansion to be able to support 300 children.
+In September 2023, we look to extend this provision further with the addition of a school nursery.
 The expansion has involved a great deal of hard work to significantly improve the learning environment and we are proud to be able to offer our community a school that is light, bright, welcoming and fit for purpose; creating a motivational environment where we can all learn together.
 We would like our children to feel that each day will bring a new opportunity to learn in an interesting way, and that they can learn from adults and their peers as well as share their own knowledge and skills with others.